ganler/GanlerCS/CG/CG Review.md

 ### Why does clip performed in the clip space?

 - **Efficiency**;
-- **Correctness**: The orginal depth info in kept in clip space, not is normalized in NDC;
+- **Correctness**: The orginal depth info in kept in clip space, but is normalized in NDC;

 ### Line clipping: Cohen-Sutherland Algorithm